Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 2. Champion 3500W Portable Generator With Wireless Remote Start

-The noise levels stand at 68dBA from 23 feet.
+The noise level is 68dBA from 23 feet.
 With the low oil shut-off sensor, you can be sure of using less fuel and saving more for future use.
 Champion gives.
 A free lifetime technical support and a three-year limited warranty.

-Since this unit delivers only clean power, which is less than 3%THD, you can connect all your sensitive electronics with confidence.
-What’s more, the optional Parallel Kit provides a quick clip-on connection that allows you to increase the power output by connecting two 2800W or higher inverters together.
+Since this unit delivers only clean sine-wave power, which is less than 3%THD, you can connect all your sensitive electronics with confidence.
+What’s more, the optional Parallel capability Kit provides a quick clip-on connection that allows you to increase the power output by connecting two 2800W or higher inverters together.
+We feel this is one of the best remote start generators available out there.

-The fact that this unit comes fully assembled and with a foldaway handle makes it simple to store.
+The fact that this generator with remote start system comes fully assembled and with a foldaway handle makes it simple to store.

 - Wireless Remote Start